 \subsection{Bounded Decision Region}

-In this section, we discuss the case when the decision region is bounded.
-On the whole, we aim at proving the shrinking side-effects incurred by the smoothing filter to the decision region.
-Formally, we say a decision region is bounded and shrinks according to the following definition: \begin{definition}[Bounded Decision Regions] If the decision region\footnote{Can be a disconnected or connected set.} of class 1 data is a bounded set in the Euclidean space (can be bounded by a ball of finite radius), then we call these decision regions bounded decision regions. \end{definition} We denote the smallest ball that contains the original decision region of $f$ by $S_{\mathcal{D}}$ ($\mathcal{D}\subseteq S_{\mathcal{D}}$).
+In this section, we aim at proving the shrinking side-effects incurred by the smoothing filter when the decision region is bounded.
+Formally, we say a decision region is bounded and shrinks according to the following definition: \begin{definition}[Bounded Decision Regions] If the decision region (disconnected or connected) of class 1 data is a bounded set in the Euclidean space (can be bounded by a ball of finite radius), then we call these decision regions bounded decision regions. \end{definition} We denote the smallest ball that contains the original decision region of $f$ by $S_{\mathcal{D}}$ ($\mathcal{D}\subseteq S_{\mathcal{D}}$).
 Similarly, we let the smallest ball that contains the smoothed decision region (the decision region of smoothed classifier) be $S_{\mathcal{D}_\sigma}$ ($\mathcal{D}_\sigma\subseteq S_{\mathcal{D}_\sigma}$).
-We remark that these smallest balls have the radii equal to the radius of the decision region\footnote{The radius of a set $\mathcal{S} \subset \rr^d$ is defined by $\min_{x\in \rr^d} \max_{x'\in\mathcal{S}}\|x-x'\|_2$.}.

-\begin{definition}[Shrinking of Bounded Decision Regions] A bounded decision region is distinguished as shrinked after applying smoothing filters if the radius $R_\sigma$ of $S_{\mathcal{D}_\sigma}$ is rigorously smaller than the radius $R$ of $S_{\mathcal{D}}$, \textit{i.e. $R_\sigma<R$}, where $S_{\mathcal{D}}$ and $S_{\mathcal{D}_\sigma}$ are the smallest balls containing the original decision region and the smoothed decision region, respectively. \end{definition}
+\begin{definition}[Shrinking of Bounded Decision Regions] A bounded decision region is considered to have shrinked after applying smoothing filters if the radius $R_\sigma$ of $S_{\mathcal{D}_\sigma}$ is strictly smaller than the radius $R$ of $S_{\mathcal{D}}$, \textit{i.e. $R_\sigma<R$}, where $S_{\mathcal{D}}$ and $S_{\mathcal{D}_\sigma}$ are the smallest balls containing the original decision region and the smoothed decision region, respectively. \end{definition}